 The KRVM Local Music CD Sampler Volume II has 14 tracks from local music artists who represent the wide variety of music you hear daily on KRVM.
 We would like to thank the over 50 performers who submitted music for consideration for this CD.
 We wish we could have included all of you.

 Thanks for helping us Keep Real Variety in Music!
 More information on the artists and bands on the CD is shown below.

 Thanks also go out to the local artists who submitted concepts for our CD cover, with special thanks to Jeff Anderson, whose concept was accepted for the final CD cover.

-The KRVM Local Music CD is available at House of Records, Moon Rock Records, Epic Seconds, and shoe-a-holic and Happy Trails in Corvallis.
+The KRVM Local Music CD is available at House of Records, Moon Rock Records, Epic Seconds, shoe-a-holic and Happy Trails in Corvallis.